WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - The `align-items: baseline` is pretty interesting.
 It works similarly to the `flex-end` but in the relation to typography.
   - Could be used in the context of inputs where the `label` text is huge and you want the input to be positioned at `baseline` of that.
+  - The `baseline` is pretty magical.
+You can make the elements aligned on a shared `baseline` even though they do not share the same container.

 ### Growing and shrinking